escamil - Hugo deployed website

 Prepare the Filling

 In a food processor, working in batches if necessary, combine the chiles, garlic, pepper and cumin.
 Add 3 cups water, cover and blend to a smooth puree.
 Strain mixture through medium-mesh strainer into medium (3qt) saucepain.
-Add meat, 3 cups water and 1tsp salt.
+Add meat, 3 cups water and 1 tsp salt.
 Simmer, uncovered, over medium heat, stirring regularly, until pork is fork-tender and hte liquid is reduced to consistency of thick sauce (about 1 hour).
 Use fork to break pork into small pieces.
-Prepare the Batter
+Taste and season with additional salt, if necessary.

 Setting up Steamer